Blink-182 Drummer Travis Barker Involved In Crash With School Bus

 “You’re going to aggravate inflammation in your arms, and then you will have this perpetual cycle of inflammation,” the physician warns Barker about the dangers of playing the drums again right now.

 “Acutely, at this point now, this is not the right time to go crazy in terms of drumming,” he continued.
-“But, ultimately, soon, we’ll get you back on board.… We go week by week.
+“But, ultimately, soon, we’ll get you back on board.
+We go week by week.
 Next week may be the week that turns around.”

 Barker has to continue a regimen of steroids, an anti-inflammatory, gentle physical therapy, blood thinners, and antibiotics to get himself back in tip-top shape in order to perform.